MadSkunky/PhoenixRising/README.md

 ## Subparts

-### Skill Rework
+### Better Classes

-Phoenix Rising: Better Classes reworks and rebalances a lot of vanilla skills as well as gets rid of “Personal Perks” replacing them with seven 3rd row skills that depend on soldier origin, background and class.
+Reworks and rebalances a lot of vanilla skills as well as gets rid of “Personal Perks” replacing them with seven 3rd row skills that depend on soldier origin, background and class.